conchis/webact2/README.md

 # WebAct2 - Web-based Media Tools

-WebAct2 is a library of web-based media and content tools aimed at supporting the creation of web-based environents for research and learning.
+WebAct2 is a library of web-based media and content tools aimed at supporting the creation of web-based environments for research and learning.

 *Warning, not much documentation as yet_*